kap39/kap39.github.io/_posts/2021-03-12-Dual-booting-my-laptop.md

 ---

+My thoughts and rambles as I set about dual booting my laptop.

+## Motivation

 Having used a linux machine exclusively for the past three years, I would be lying to say that I was thrilled about switching to Windows when I got my new laptop.
 As Windows 10 came pre-installed I decided to see how far I could get adjusting to using the 'user-friendly' OS.
 There are certain aspects of using Windows that are definitely appealing, for instance Microsoft Teams now having more than 4 people on display, and how easy it is to install some software is absolutely delightful, and don't get me started on the Matlab GUI!
 However, I do miss the ability to customize the GUI within lubuntu, and using Git through terminal is just easier, though I do now understand the desktop app at least.
 I decided that three months was enough,though, and I'm now attempting to dual boot my machine.
 My previous installs of linux were relatively simplistic, since in my first machine I simply wiped the windows OS and replaced it with linux (it was a tiny hard drive and windows no longer fit: thus the switch), and then my last machine I managed to install a micro SSD allowing a dual hard drive run, so no partitioning was required.
 This time however, needs must I partition my SSD before dual booting, but I've already got windows installed. this post is to document my method should I need to replicate my movements.